okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-custom-pwd-recovery-mfa/main/index.md

 ### The case for customizing the email magic link experience

-The OTP experience allows for greater customization because it keeps the user within your app when they make the password reset.
-Since the user needs to copy the OTP from email to your app, it does however, introduce additional friction to the overall experience.
-Magic links provides a smoother experience by only requiring the user to click a link.
-This experience however, sends them to an Okta hosted site to complete the password reset which limits the branding and other customizations you can implement.
+The OTP experience allows for greater customization because it keeps the user within your app when performing the password reset.
+However, it does introduce additional friction since the user needs to copy the OTP from their email to your app.
+Magic links, on the other hand, provide a smoother experience by only requiring the user to click a link.
+However, the drawback with this experience is that it sends them to an Okta-hosted site to reset their password, which limits the branding and other customizations you can implement.

-Fortunately, you can provide your users with a password recovery experience that friction free and customized.
-When your users initiate a password recovery, they click on the magic link in their email and get sent directly to your app to complete the password reset.
+Fortunately, you can provide your users with a password recovery experience that's friction-free and customizable.
+In this customized experience, your users click the magic link and, instead of redirecting to an Okta-hosted site, they get sent directly to your app to reset their password.
 The flow looks like the following:

 <div class="common-image-format">